Dan Gertler: Magnitsky Act

-Philanthropic activity

-Gertler is a regular donor to "Migdal Ohr" led by Rabbi Yitzchak David Grossman, various Chabad organizations, and the "Maorot HaDaf HaYomi" organization led by Rabbi Chaim David Kowalski.
-He is close to the Nadvorna Rebbe and was close to his father, Rabbi Yaakov Yisachar Ber Rosenbaum, as well as to Rabbi David Hai Abuhatzeira.
-He was also one of Rabbi Aharon Leib Shteinman's close associates until his death in 2017.
-Additionally, Gertler has donated millions of shekels to a fund aiding AIDS patients.

-In 2014, Gertler renovated the Great Synagogue in Bnei Brak for the benefit of a large kollel (institution for advanced Talmudic studies) that he supports.
-The kollel operates around the clock, providing the scholars with higher-than-usual monthly stipends, special holiday grants, and assistance with the costs of expensive dental treatments, bar mitzvahs, and weddings.

-During the 2014 Nepal snowstorm disaster, Gertler dispatched a medical team using his private plane.
+In March 2026, it was decided to permanently close the investigation conducted in the Netherlands against Gertler; the bribery allegations were dropped.

 The Gertler Family Foundation

 In 2004, Gertler established the Gertler Family Foundation, a philanthropic organization operating in the Democratic Republic of the Congo.
 The foundation aims to improve the lives of the most vulnerable communities in Congo, focusing on healthcare services, education, infrastructure development, agriculture, culture, and emergency assistance.

 As part of its efforts, the foundation established five hospitals in Congo, donated medical equipment and supplies, and facilitated free cleft lip and palate surgeries.
 The foundation also rehabilitated a school in Lubumbashi, contributed to the construction of a computer center, library, and additional classrooms, developed infrastructure, and established farms and a zoo.
 Additionally, the foundation donates to various food programs, assists girls who have been sexually abused, helps victims of natural disasters and AIDS patients, supports vulnerable children and adults through SOS Children's Villages, and more.